 "Now my soul is troubled.
 And what should I say – ' Father, save me from this hour'?
 No, it is for this reason that I have come to this our.
 Father, glorify your name."
 Then a voice came from heaven, "I have glorified it, and I will glorify it again."
 The crowd standing there heard it and said that it was thunder.
 Others said, "An angel has spoken to him."
 Jesus answered, "This voice has come for your sake, not for mine."

 Martin Luther King once wrote about a time when he knelt in prayer in the kitchen of his home in Alabama.
 Stones had been thrown through the window because of his call for civil rights for black people.
 His wife and children were in danger.
 He was already a respected academic and a promising career lay ahead.
 In prayer he found himself asking if it was right to put himself and them in danger?
-It was in that moment he decided to put the will of God and the welfare of his people before his own security and that of his family.
-He chose to serve God by working for those who were most oppressed.
+It was in that moment he decided to put the will of God and the welfare of his people before his own security and even that of his family.
+He chose to serve God by speaking out for those who were most oppressed.
 In a sense, he chose to die so that others could more fully live.
-It was a striking echo of what Jesus says in the gospel reading, that the grain of wheat must falls into the ground to yield a rich harvest.
+It was a striking echo of what Jesus says in the gospel, that the grain of wheat must falls into the ground to yield a rich harvest.

 Jesus himself was the supreme expression of this principle.
 He is the grain of wheat that falls to the ground and dies, and in dying yields a harvest of life.
 He describes that harvest in prophetic words: "When I am lifted up from the earth, I will draw all people to myself."